-They are super easy and you can make them in under 30 minutes.
-You can also let your imagination run wild with your favorite ingredients.
-Personally, I love the combination of bacon and gruyere cheese!
-First things first…you need to buy an egg bite mold.
-I found the one I used on Amazon…click here to purchase!
+These Sous Vide Egg Bites are super easy to make.
+It only takes about thirty minutes.
+Also, let your imagination run wild with your favorite ingredients.
+Personally, I love the combination of crispy bacon pieces and Gruyère cheese.
+First things first, you need to buy an egg bite mold.
+I found the one I used on Amazon for about twelve dollars.
+Click here to purchase!

-Don’t worry if you do not have an Instapot…I do not, and vow never to purchase one.
-All you need is a pan with boiling water and a dome lid!
-See UPDATE below for how you can make these in a Sous Vide.
-I recently purchased this Anova 750W and I am loving it!
-Click here!
+Although this egg mold is advertised for use in an Instant Pot, do not worry if you do not have one.
+I do not, and vow never to purchase one.
+All you need is a pan with a dome lid!
+Also, see UPDATE below on how I made these Sous Vide Egg Bites in mason jars using a precision cooker.
+I recently purchased an Anova 750W and I am loving it.
+Click here to purchase.

-UPDATE: To make using a sous vide like the ANOVA device I recently purchased, prepare the custard using the recipe above (I doubled the recipe and got seven generous servings).
-Set your device to 170 degrees for 75 minutes (about 50 if you are using a smaller, 4oz. jar).
-I bought these 8oz. mason jars to fill.
+UPDATE: Here is how to make these Sous Vide Egg Bites using a precision cooker.
+Prepare the egg custard using the recipe above (I doubled the recipe which yielded seven generous servings).
+Set your device to 170 degrees for 75 minutes (50 minutes if you are using a smaller, four-ounce jar).
+I used these cute eight-ounce Mason jars.
 Click here!
-I thought these wide-mouth jars were so cute.
-Fill your jars about halfway.
+Fill the jars about halfway.
 Add in a few pieces of the crispy bacon.
 Add a bit more of the custard and a few more bacon pieces.
-Place lid, and tighten.
+Place lid.
+Tighten.

 Once the water comes to temperature, gently lower the jars into the bath.
 I use a deep container, so I just lowered the jars in with a spider.
 The jars I used were fairly thick, so I felt it was not necessary to temper (run under warm water) them.
 However, If you are using a thinner glass jar, you should.